 The next morning, we will visit community groups living in the buffer zone of the Hustai and learn how they keep their livestock.
 We will enjoy a traditional lunch of ‘buuz’ (meat dumplings) with the local people who work as conservation partners of the Hustai National Park before returning to Ulaanbaatar for a final night.

-In 2021 this tour can be taken together with: MONGOLIA’S FORGOTTEN REINDEER HERDERS
+This tour can be taken together with: MONGOLIA’S FORGOTTEN REINDEER HERDERS

 Accommodation, Food & Road Transport

 The hotel in Ulaanbaatar is of a good standard.
 In western Mongolia we will be staying in simple gers (yurts) with local families with two or more people per ger.
 Beds are simple and washing and toilet facilities are basic.
 At Hustai we will stay in gers at a ‘tourist ger camp’ with more elaborate gers and shared bathroom facilities.
 Food while staying with the eagle hunters will be simple but plentiful.
 Kindly note that on this unusual journey we are unable to cater for a vegetarian diet.